colons/musicfortheblind.co.uk/tests.md

   and a box should appear to their right advertising the title of the currently playing song.
 Clicking that title should scroll the page back to the top.

+- With the now playing box for an Alter Locus track visible, resize the page all the way down and ensure that at no point are there any gross overlaps.

 - Skip back from the first track and forward from the last.
 The playlist should wrap.